hkruisselbrink/tosectest/docs/index.rst

 Welcome to Easy Flexible Framework
 ==================================================

-The main documentation for the site is organized into a couple sections:
+The main documentation for the site is organized into a couple sections :

 * :ref:`introduction`
 * :ref:`samples`